RashidhaBegum/IMDB-Movie-Analysis/README.md

 ### How to Proceed :

-1.Database Creation:  Begin by downloading the dataset provided for this project.
+1.Data Collection :  Begin by downloading the dataset provided for this project.
 Verify the data is ready for analysis by ensuring its structure and format align with the project's requirements.

 2.Perform Analysis:  Use Excel to analyze the data and extract meaningful insights related to the project's goals.